jamessssG/jamesgica/README.md

 - 🌟 Completed Git & GitHub Setup 2025
 - 🔭 I’m currently working on my final API project.

+## Fun Fact
+- I can solve a rubik's cube.

 Thanks for stopping by!